-- 1. Agree a project brief and develop an appropriate project proposal and plan - 2.
-Gather and analyse relevant data recognising the reliability of data and the assumptions that were made in its analysis - 3.
-Evaluate performance of organisations and develop effective plans to improve that performance and achieve strategic goals - 4.
-Generate useful conclusions, based on a range of scenarios which account for the uncertainty in the data and analysis - 5.
-Communicate effectively with a range of stakeholders and audiences - 6.
-Demonstrate effective self-management
+As sessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Knowledge and Skills: 1.
+Agree a project brief and develop an 1,2,3,5,7,10 appropriate project proposal and plan Cognitive/Intellectual skills: 2.
+Gather and analyse relevant data recognising the reliability of data and the 1,2,3,4, 9,10 assumptions that were made in its analysis Key/transferable skills: 3.
+Evaluate performance of organisations and 1-6 develop effective plans to improve that Practical skills: performance and achieve strategic goals 1-4 4.
+Generate useful conclusions, based on a range of scenarios which account for the uncertainty in the data and analysis

+5. Communicate effectively with a range of stakeholders and audiences

+6. Demonstrate effective self-management